m-nakamura145/algolia-indices/README.md

 A command line tool for [Algolia](https://www.algolia.com). algolia-indices has the following features:

 * **Import records**: You can import the record of the yaml file into the specified algolia index.
+* **Clear an index's context**: You can clear records from specified algolia index.

 ## Installation